 - Meanwhile, soak wood chips for the grill.

 - Rinse the pork shoulder under cold water; pat dry.

-- After the slow roast, take the pork to the grill.
-Reserve any of the liquids that have come out of the pork to add to your BBQ sauce
+- When time is up, remove the foil and reserve any of the liquids that have come out of the pork to add to your BBQ sauce

 - If the pork starts drying out, wrap it with some tin foil and smoke it until the internal temperature is between 185–200°F.